Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Evaluation

 \begin{itemize} \item \emph{Reliable Accuracy} the proportion of correctly solved tasks among those where the method did not abstain.
 On problems on which the technique does not abstain, it is identical to Pass@1. \item \emph{Overall Accuracy} is a comprehensive measure, incorporating abstention decision. \item \emph{Abstention Rate} represents the proportion of tasks in which the method chooses to abstain. \item \emph{Abstention F1-score} is a composite metric balancing abstention precision and recall. \end{itemize}

 \Cref{fig:abstention_lcb} summarizes abstention measures for the main configurations\footnote{We excluded Syntactic and OffByOne, as they showed no significant difference compared to plurality.}.
-Since previous techniques were not designed for abstention, only Majority0.5 and \toolName achieve abstention rate comparable to the ground truth, with \toolName having higher abstention rate, and 11\% higher reliable accuracy on average.
+Only Majority0.5 and \toolName achieve abstention rate comparable to the ground truth, with \toolName having higher abstention rate, and 8\% higher reliable accuracy on average.
 The key difference between Majority0.5 and \toolName is that Majority0.5 selects only high-confidence solutions, whereas \toolName can identify low-probability but correct answers.
 On LCB tasks with GPT-4o, \toolName correctly selected solutions for eight problems where Majority0.5 abstained, indicating the potential to reliably solve hard problems.
+Accordingly, \toolName achieves a 26\% higher abstention F1 score.